-GLOSSARY

-Academic Schedule

-A calendar of important University dates such as the first and last day of classes, deadlines for payment of fees and last day to withdraw from a course.
-Students are responsible for meeting all crucial deadlines in the Academic Schedule.

 Academic Standing

 Academic Standing in its various forms applies to all current Mount Royal students and relates to students' eligibility to register in credit courses within a Mount Royal program and their eligibility to graduate from a program.
 The stages of Academic Standing are, in order, Good Standing, Academic Warning, Academic Probation and Required to Withdraw.

 Academic Probation

-A student is placed on Academic Probation when s/he has been on Academic Warning for two (2) semesters and has a cumulative Grade Point Average (GPA) less than 2.00.
-A student will be permitted to remain on Academic Probation for one (1) semester within a twelve month period.
+A student is placed on Academic Probation when s/he has been on Academic Warning for two semesters and has a cumulative Grade Point Average (GPA) less than 2.00.
+A student will be permitted to remain on Academic Probation for one semester within a twelve month period.

 Academic Warning

-A student is placed on Academic Warning when s/he has accumulated a minimum of nine (9) earned credits and has a cumulative Grade Point Average (GPA) of less than 2.00.
-A student will be permitted to remain on Academic Warning for a maximum of two (2) semesters within a twelve month period.
+A student is placed on Academic Warning when s/he has accumulated a minimum of nine earned credits and has a cumulative Grade Point Average (GPA) of less than 2.00.
+A student will be permitted to remain on Academic Warning for a maximum of two semesters within a twelve month period.

 Admission

 Acceptance of a person who has formally applied to attend the University.

-Individuals may be admitted if they submit all required forms, transcripts and supporting documents, and they meet the admission requirements and the competitive admission standard forthe program they wish to study.
+Individuals may be admitted if they submit all required forms, transcripts and supporting documents, and they meet the admission requirements and the competitive admission standard for the program they wish to study.

 Admission Requirements

 - Sometimes called entrance requirements.

 - The background an applicant must have before being admitted to study at the University.
 This typically includes successful completion of a specific set of high school subjects and in some cases includes an interview, audition or portfolio.

 Advanced Placement (AP)

 - Advanced courses offered at the high school level and developed by the University Entrance Examination Board, New York.

 - Courses may be used for admission and/or transfer credit purposes.

 Advisor

 Faculty member or staff who helps students select their program of study and the specific courses that will satisfy graduation requirements for their program.
 Advisors have been assigned to each program the University offers.
 Students should keep their original advisor as long as they stay in the same program.

 Alumni

 Alumni are individuals: